• Home

 Categories contain Taxonomy Terms.
 Categories are sometimes called Taxonomy.

 Some Content Types include the terms so content creators can segment, categorize and group like pieces of content.
-You can find details about your website’s categories on your website’s Dashboard.
+You can find your website’s categories on your website’s Dashboard.

 Terms are primarily important on: